 - What changes are you suggesting?

 - Why?
 What is your rationale?

-- Who will be affected?
+- Who will be affected and who will benefit?

 - What impact will these proposals have on others?

 - What supporting evidence do you have to present?

 - When would you like to see changes made?